jeyabalajis/simple-rule-engine-client/README.md

 2. Ability to __version control__ rule declarations thus enabling auditing of rule changes over a period of time.
 3. Ability to author **_chained rules_**.
 Evaluation of one rule can refer to the result of another rule, thus enabling modular, hierarchical rules.
-4. The rule engine is __state-less__ and __server less__ - perfect for hosting it as an independent micro-service.
+4. The rule engine is __server less__! - perfect for hosting it as an independent micro-service.
+5. The consumer of the rules services __will not__ know about the rule details.
+The consumer just invokes the service and get the rule results.
+This enables a clean segregation between rule owners & rule consumers.
-5. Written in Python 3.6
+6. Written in Python 3.6 with minimal requirements

+## Demo

+1. Clone or download the project into your local repository.
+2. Import the postman collection stored under examples folder into Postman
+3. Try out the service!

 ## Installation Instructions